 Holiday Snapshot: Ft.
-Leavenworth at Civil War-era building with Lincoln ties
+Leavenworth staff at Civil War-era saloon

 All students, faculty and staff members were invited to bring their families for a fun night of great food and celebration at Grinders High Noon Saloon.